-Creation or reinforcement of pan-Canadian structures or networks involving the participation of an organisation from Québec
+Creating or strengthening pan-Canadian structures and networks with the participation of organizations from Québec

-The Secrétariat du Québec aux relations canadiennes (SQRC) is inviting civil society organisations throughout Québec and Canada to submit grant proposals to the Canadian Relations Support Program (PARC).
-Now open, the Program seeks to offer support to the bilateral, multilateral, or pancanadian activities of civil society organisations based in Québec or Canada.
+The Secrétariat du Québec aux relations canadiennes (SQRC) is inviting civil society organizations throughout Québec and elsewhere in Canada to submit grant proposals to the Canadian Relations Support Program.
+The program offers support for bilateral, multilateral and pan-Canadian activities involving civil society organizations in Québec and in other Canadian provinces and territories.

-Tier 2: Canadian networks primarily supports the holding of activities enabling organizations from Québec to create or join pan-Canadian networks, thus fostering exchanges between Quebecers and other Canadians (for example, networks, forums, debate activities, summer schools).
-These projects should enable organizations from Québec to play an active role in these networks.
+Tier 2 will primarily support activities that empower Québec organizations to create or join pan-Canadian structures which encourage exchanges between Quebecers and other Canadians.
+Examples include forums, debates and summer schools.
+Projects must ensure that organizations from Québec play an active role in these networks.